ErinB97/ThermalConduction2D/README.md

 -Return results as a visual representation

--- 	Heatmap can show each property specified by user/pre-determined
+-- 	Heatmap can show each property specified by user/pre-determined (done)

 --  Sub-plot of start and end condition

 --  Make use of animation to show change of heat spread/properties with time?